irehmaan/Flutter-App-for-Esp32-based-Weather-Station/README.md

     flutter pub get
 4. Configure Firebase:Add your Firebase configuration files to the /android/app and /ios directories.

-5.Connect your ESP32 device to the project and set up Firebase integration for data upload.
+5. Connect your ESP32 device to the project and set up Firebase integration for data upload.

 6. Run the app:
    ```bash